Ladvien/ladvien.github.io/_posts/2017-08-07-c3-graphs-hmis-data.md

 It is important to understand these barriers are not mutually exclusive.
 For example, `Jane` could report both a `Mental Health Problem` and `Substance Abuse Disorder` and she would therefore be counted in both sub-populations.

-The three categories defined as follows:
+The three are categories defined as follows:

 * `Eligible for Rapid Rehousing` are individuals who are actively in a homeless situation and are not met the `chronically homeless` threshold.
 * `Eligible for Permanent Supportive Housing` are individuals who are actively in a homeless situation are ***have*** met the threshold of `chronically homeless`